Takumi0901/nimbus-react/README.md

 ```

+## About State management

+I wanted to make sure that it can correspond flexibly according to the project, so State isn't being managed at Nimbus-react library.
+The policy State manages respectively in Redux in the project.

 ## PostCSS

 CSS is being changed using PostCSS in Nimbus.CSS holds a used plug-in at a minimum to avoid the one of being too to will be in the original specification.